aurora-is-near/pet-shop-tutorial/README.md

 - `INFURA_TOKEN`: The infura api key for Ropsten testnet
 - `NMEMORIC`: Ethereum NMEMORIC

+Use this [iancoleman.io/bip39/](https://iancoleman.io/bip39/) to generate `NMEMORIC` on the fly and replace this [address](https://github.com/aurora-is-near/pet-shop-tutorial/blob/d421efdb545e0fc1859a72cae90c3d96edb19079/truffle-config.js#L36) with one of the addresses that has been generated from the new NMEMORIC.

 ## Run

 To run the workshop code, you should go through the following steps: